CSzzs/Brest-Classification-Nural-Network-Model/README.md

 ## Results
 The trained model achieves a high classification accuracy, demonstrating its effectiveness in distinguishing between malignant and benign tumors.
 The confusion matrix and ROC curve provide insights into model performance.

-## Hyperparameter Tuning
-Various hyperparameters such as learning rate, batch size, number of hidden layers, and activation functions are optimized to enhance model performance.

 ## Contributing
 Contributions are welcome!
 If you would like to improve this project, feel free to fork the repository, make enhancements, and submit a pull request.